tspannhw/bigdata-essentials/data-structures-algorithms/README.md

 ## Stack

 List where insertion and deletion can be done from one side.
 LIFO.
+Linear.

 #### Stack ADT
 - push : inserting element on top of stack